26 August 2012

 And to my right.

 For my internship we had to have a summer project and mine started in a very different place than it ended up.
 Originally I wanted to help with the Rockdale Community Garden but the manager didn't respond to the calls or emails that I made.
 So I moved on and set up a weeding day and compost education time with the West End Garden.
-My contact there was Gerri, and she was absolutely wonderful to work with.
-We worked together to get the day set up, she contacted the gardeners from the WECG and I set up our side of the day (tools, education, food donations).

 The day started with the compost looking like this.